 Connect an MXChip IoT DevKit device to your Azure IoT Central application

-To complete the steps in this article, you need the following:
+To complete the steps in this article, you need the following resources:

-Download the latest pre-built Azure IoT Central firmware for the MXChip from the releases page on GitHub.
-The download filename on the releases page looks like
+Download the latest pre-built Azure IoT Central Plug and Play (preview) firmware for the DevKit device from GitHub.

 Connect the DevKit device to your development machine using a USB cable.
 In Windows, a file explorer window opens on a drive mapped to the storage on the DevKit device.
 For example, the drive might be called AZ3166 (D:).

-Drag the iotCentral.bin file onto the drive window.
+Drag the iotc_devkit.bin file onto the drive window.
 When the copying is complete, the device reboots with the new firmware.

-On your computer, phone, or tablet connect to the WiFi network name shown on the screen of the device.
-When you connect to this network, you do not have internet access.
-This state is expected, and you are only connected to this network for a short time while you configure the device.
+On your computer or tablet, connect to the WiFi network name shown on the screen of the device.
+The WiFi network starts with AZ- followed by the MAC address.
+When you connect to this network, you don't have internet access.
+This state is expected, and you only connect to this network for a short time while you configure the device.